Operation Heat: State police nab 21 in drug, weapons bust

 SCITUATE, R.I.
-(WPRI) — State police are expected to announce the details of Operation Heat – their latest investigation which they said resulted in 21 arrests.
+(WPRI) — Rhode Island State Police on Friday released the details of Operation Heat – their latest investigation which they said resulted in 21 arrests.

 Police said the first shooting happened at Club Seven May 20, during which two people were hurt.
 The second, they said, happened June 16 on Public Street in the area of another nightclub.